dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 #### Apache Kafka

-Simlar to the `jms` target, using the `kafka` target allows you to these events into a Apache Kafka instance.
+Simlar to the `jms` target, using the `kafka` target allows you to send these events into an Apache Kafka instance.
 Authentication is not yet supported.

 ```json
 {